 Please save your form as you work through it so, if you need to step away from your computer, your form will be saved.
 You can access your draft form again at anytime by login back into the portal and going to the "draft service requests" section.
 Once you submit the form, it can be found in the "Service requests" section.

-There is one application deadline per year for all capital grant applications, closing on 30 July.
+There are two application deadlines per year for all capital grant applications, closing on 31 January and 30 July.

 Application Assessment & Decisions